zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

 ## Create an ATP Connection

-Create an ATP Invoke connection that will allow your integration to interact with the ATP Database:
+Let's create the second connection we'll need for our integration.
+That will be an ATP Invoke connection that will allow your integration to interact with the ATP Database:

 15. Click the *Create* button in the upper-right corner of the *Connections* page.
 The *Create Connection – Select Adapter* dialog